rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 [^formalprog]: The term _formalism_ has special meaning in mathematics, I use it colloquially (i.e. all mathematics is formal).
 Examples of formal approaches popular among FP-ers could be equational reasoning, use of logical implication (e.g. with Haskell type class constraints), use of mathematical or structural induction (e.g. with inductive types like a functional list prove properties of, say, the implementation of `map`).
 Readers familiar with equational reasoning may agree with me about its similarity to a refactoring process where the developer mentally verifies that the new code is equivalent to the old.
 The line between formal and informal is sometimes thin.

 [^formalprog2]: This is kinda fun: we have only empirical evidence of mathematics itself being _correct_, we know we will never prove it formally.
-Mistakes in mathematics are also extremely rare.
+Mistakes in mathematics are extremely rare.
 However, we have a lot of empirical evidence of (past) _incorrectness_ in empirical sciences.
-I am a pragmatist enough to say that mathematics is correct, the rest looks good only until we find something wrong with it (just like bugs in software).
+I am a pragmatist enough to say that mathematics is correct, the rest looks good only until we learn more about it (just like bugs in software).

-You may think that I am spending too much time explaining the obvious:  any engineering will have a strong empirical side, engineers like to tinker with things.
+You may think that I am spending too much time explaining the obvious:  any engineering will have a strong empirical aspect, engineers like to tinker with things.
 I assume that some readers are like me and have not thought about it before.
 The next section goes deeper into the empirical nature of coding.

 ## Coding by experimenting and observing